Pomegranate – Benefits, Nutrition Value, Uses, and More

 Similar to beetroots, pomegranates promote better physical performance.

-A simple and healthy way of including pomegranate is to eat it raw.
+A simple and healthy way of including Pomegranates is to eat them raw.
 Pomegranate arils taste great on their own.
-Removing them from its outer layer may get tricky.
+However, removing them from its outer layer may get tricky.
 Cut the fruit in half.
 Hold a piece over a bowl such that the arils are facing the bowl.

 Tap the fruit firmly a couple of times till the arils drop into the bowl.
 Another effective method is to score the fruit with a knife.

 Pomegranates are a super fruit.
 It is water-based and contains minimal calories.
 The peels and the edible part called arils are rich in nutrients and plant compounds.
 It is a popular fruit in Ayurveda medicines.
 Pomegranates also find their significance through ancient art and symbolism.

 Consuming pomegranates regularly can cure many diseases.
 Cholesterol, high blood pressure, obesity and heart ailments are some of them.
 In addition, some studies say that pomegranates have the power to reduce cancer cells.
 However, more scientific proof is necessary to support this claim.

 The reason for its many benefits are two of its unique components; Punicalagins and punicic acid.
 Punicalagins are potent antioxidants, and the latter is a form of good fat.

 Its sweet and slightly sour taste combines well with salads and meat.
 In addition, it acts as a flavourful topping that goes well with almost every food item.